 Angle-closure glaucoma is a condition in which the iris in the eye shifts and blocks the exit passageway of the fluid in the front compartment of the eye.
 This fluid blockage causes a rapid build-up of pressure in the eye.

-Angle-closure glaucoma is an emergency condition that requires immediate medical treatment to preserve vision.
+Angle-closure glaucoma is an emergency condition that requires immediate medical treatment to prevent vision loss.

 Copyright © Nucleus Medical Media, Inc.